WeihanLi/WeihanLi.EntityFramework/README.md

 >
 > For EF 7, use 3.0.0 and above
 >
-> For EF 8 and above, use 8.x or above major-version match versions
+> For EF 8 and above, use 8.x or above major-version matched versions

 ## Features